ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 The structural and free-body dynamics are based on the Geometrically Exact Composite Beam (GECB) [@Geradin2001; @Simpson2013].
-The resulting model is a finite element beam fomulation based on nodal displacements and rotations with quadratic 1-D elements.
+The resulting model is a finite element beam formulation based on nodal displacements and rotations with quadratic 1-D elements.
 The GECB formulation based on displacements and rotations presents several advantages for FSI problems.
 First, this model allows for geometrically nonlinear deformations with linear constitutive equations.
 Second, the